Sayan-001/DeepFake-Audio-Recognition/README.md

 ## Dataset

-The model is trained on this [Kaggle Dataset](https://www.kaggle.com/datasets/birdy654/deep-voice-deepfake-voice-recognition) It contains Real(8) and Transformed/DeepFake(32) audios from 8 celebrities/politicians.
+The model is trained on the [Kaggle Dataset](https://www.kaggle.com/datasets/birdy654/deep-voice-deepfake-voice-recognition).
+It contains Real (8) and Transformed/DeepFake (32) audios from 8 celebrities/politicians.
 Due to data imbalance, model trained on all the real audios and 8 to 16 randomly chosen deepfakes.

 ## Model Specifications